Matakishi's tea house

 Commandos

 These are from Black Tree Design.
 Not my favourite figures but they're available in caps rather than helmets and berrets.
+I've got 14 miniatures, two platoons of two squads each which makes a Commando company. |

 If I need a company commander I'll use these two Artizan personalities based on Terry Thomas and Roy Kinnear.
 Commandoes should always be led by some mad bugger.